dumlaoj/UIVIew-Constraint-Extensions/README.md

 Download this file onto your computer.
 Drag this file into an existing Xcode project.
 You can call the methods on any subclass of UIView.
 ex: MyView.jdFillSuperview() -> This will add constraints to a view that will anchor all four sides of the view to its superview with a constant of 0

+### Attribution

+Credit goes out to Brian Voong of Let's Build That App for inspiration for these helper methods.